threefoldfoundation/info_cloud/src/kubernetes/kubernetes_monitor.md

 # Monitor K8s clusters

-The health of the VDC you deploy can be monitored.
-A stack has been prepared that offers monitoring through Prometheus and Grafana.
-A Helm chart `kube-prometheus-stack` is available, which offers Prometheus and Grafana as tooling to monitor your VDC.
+You can monitor the health of the eVDC you deploy.
+A stack has been prepared to offer monitoring through Prometheus and Grafana.
+A Helm chart `kube-prometheus-stack` is available, which provides Prometheus and Grafana as tooling to monitor your VDC.

 ## Walktrough for the Setup of Monitoring